freddy-school/note-sharing-app/README.md

 ### Workflow

+To do a lot to this stuff lazygit is very helpfull

 1. **Set up a server**: Create a droplet on DigitalOcean using an Ubuntu OS image.
 2. **Clone the repository on your local machine**: